Omar Ahmed Mohammed Abou Zaid

 Biography

-Omar is the Manager of Information Technology (IT) in the Faculty of Archaeology at Aswan University.
-Previously, he was Vice-Dean in the Faculty of Archaeology for Community Services and Environmental Development as well as Assistant Professor for the Department of Egyptology, in the Faculty of Archaeology.
+He has previously held the roles of Manager of Information Technology (IT) in the Faculty of Archaeology, and Vice-Dean in the Faculty of Archaeology for Community Services and Environmental Development, as well as Assistant Professor for the Department of Egyptology, in the Faculty of Archaeology.

 In 2018, Omar produced a management plan for Nubian Museum on behalf of Aswan University Faculty, and from the request of the Ministry of Higher Education and Ministry of Antiquities.